smartcontractkit/chainlink-testing-framework/seth/README.md

 ### Read-only mode
 It's possible to use Seth in read-only mode only for transaction confirmation and tracing.
 Following operations will fail:
-* contract deployment
+* contract deployment (we need a pk to sign the transaction)
-* gas estimations (we need the pk/address to check nonce)
+* new transaction options (we need the pk/address to check nonce)
 * RPC health check (we need a pk to send a transaction to ourselves)
 * pending nonce protection (we need an address to check pending transactions)
 * ephemeral keys (we need a pk to fund them)
+* gas bumping (we need a pk to sign the transaction)

 The easiest way to enable read-only mode is to client via `ClientBuilder`:
 ```go